VinitMehra/VinitMehra/README.md

 Hey there, This is Vinit
-Here to expand my knowledge basically.
+here to expand my knowledge basically.

 <!---
 VinitMehra/VinitMehra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.